top of page

 Courtesy of Affirm Films

-Evangelists & Teachers
+Evangelists and Teachers

 When the apostle Paul wrote, "So Christ himself gave the apostles, the prophets, the evangelists, the pastors and teachers" (Eph.
 4:11), the Greek language lacked commas and other punctuation.
 Because of the lack of punctuation, some readers interpret the phrase "pastors and teachers" as a single role, while others see it as two distinct roles.
 The word pastor comes from the Latin translation of the Greek noun poimēn (G4166), which means "shepherd."
 Ephesians 4:11 is the only verse in which poimēn refers to anyone besides Jesus, who calls himself the Good Shepherd (Greek: Poimēn ho Kalos, John 10:1–18).
 Every church leader acts as a pastor, and many modern churches recognize this by using titles such as teaching pastor, senior pastor, or youth pastor.
 However, when a single elder takes control as the pastor, that person ignores the shared leadership that Scripture teaches and turns the church into a one-person rule.
 The apostle Peter writes: